 I am a superficial woman of depth.”

-This particular essay really, really hit home for me.
-Sometimes you just read something that connects everything in your mind.
+Sometimes you read something that just connects everything in your mind.
 And this was it.

 “We’re going to spend the rest of our lives together in my head: a love story.”

 “I still can’t believe that someone as hot as you has validation issues but I also know that being a very sensitive person on this planet is painful and some of us are built like sieves, or have holes where any external validation just pours right through and we never get full, and I also know it’s ultimately an inside job anyway and no amount of external validation will ever be enough (though damn it can feel good in the moment, and it sort of makes me mad at god, actually, like, okay god, you built me like this so teach me how to validate myself in a way that feels as good as when a boy does it or the Internet does it, because there is always a cost when a boy does it or when the Internet does it): a love story.”

 #5: “Love Like You Are Trying to Fill an Insatiable Spiritual Hole with Another Person Who Will Suffocate in There.”

 “What happens to the space that two people occupied together?
 How can it just disappear?
 Why can’t it just become something else?”